 How Living Donors are Revolutionizing Organ Transplants

-According to the Organ Procurement and Transplantation Network, more than 100,000 people in the United States are currently on a transplant waiting list.
-About 8,000 of those waiting are in Texas.
+According to the Organ Procurement and Transplantation Network, more than 108,780 people in the United States are currently on a transplant waiting list.
+About 11,317 of those are waiting in Texas.

-Texas unfortunately holds the distinction of having the largest percentage of dialysis patients in the entire United States.
-San Antonio has disproportionate number of patients on dialysis than other parts of the country.
+Texas, unfortunately, holds the distinction of having the largest percentage of dialysis patients in the entire United States.
+San Antonio has a disproportionate number of patients on dialysis compared to other parts of the country.

-For those waiting on certain organ transplants, new innovations may speed up their wait.
+For those waiting on certain organ transplants, innovations may speed up their wait.

-When it comes to most organs, an organ transplant requires the donation of an organ from a deceased donor.
-Living donor organ transplants are becoming an increasingly viable and transformative option, offering more hope to those in need of life-saving procedures.
+As Dr. Suverta Bhayana, a nephrologist at the University Health Transplant Institute, explains, the most common type of organ transplant is via the deceased donor option.
+However, living donor organ transplants are becoming an increasingly viable and transformative option, offering more hope to those in need of a liver or kidney transplant.

 The Role and Impact of Living Organ Donors

 The need for kidney donations is particularly high.
-Approximately 85% of the 103,000 people on a transplant waiting list are waiting for a kidney.
+In fact, about 94,489 people, which is 87% of the transplant waiting list, are waiting for a kidney.
 Because of the great need for kidneys, the average wait time for a kidney transplant is between five and eight years, depending on the recipient’s blood type.
 Living organ donation can change this.

 Living Organ Donation Reduces Wait Time, Has Better Outcomes

-Plus, donors live just as long as the general public.
+Importantly, data show that donors live just as long and often longer than the general public.
 They don’t need to take medications because of their donation, and women can still get pregnant and have children if they wish.

 Advancements in Medical Technology and Organ Regeneration

-While living organ donation has been around for decades, new advancements in technique and technology are now allowing for more living donations to take place than ever before.
+While living organ donation has been around for decades, new advancements in techniques and technology are now allowing for more living donations than ever before.

-During a kidney transplant, a whole kidney is moved from one person to another.
+During a kidney donor surgery, one entire kidney is removed from one person and transplanted into another.
 In a liver transplant, on the other hand, only a portion of the liver is removed.
 The remaining liver regenerates (or regrows) in the living liver donor’s body and grows into a whole organ in the recipient’s body.

-In order to successfully perform living liver transplants, researchers first had to understand how liver cells regenerate and what was possible as far as donation.
+To successfully perform living liver transplants, researchers first had to understand how liver cells regenerate and what was possible for donation.
 Significant research was also required before other organs could be donated from living donors.

-Many different tissues in the body can also be donated by a living donor.
+A living donor can also donate many different tissues in the body.
 As further research is performed, it’s possible that additional living donor transplants may become a reality.

-The success of living liver donations is dependent on our understanding of liver regeneration and the technological advancements that have made these complex surgeries safer and more effective.
-As medical technology continues to advance, the potential for increasing the number of successful living liver transplants—and, in turn, saving more lives—continues to grow.
+The success of a living liver donation depends on our understanding of liver regeneration and the technological advancements that have made these complex surgeries safer and more effective.
+As medical technology advances, the potential to increase the number of successful living liver transplants — and, in turn, save more lives — continues to grow.

 The Process of a Living Organ Donation